 LIVE CLASSES

-I always get asked about the tools I use to create my art, and what supplies I recommend for young artists, so I made this resource so everyone could see what they are.
+With that said, when you're ready to upgrade your arsenal, here are my favorites and exactly what I and many of our Kids Cartoon Academy members use.
 Note: I receive a tiny commission as an Amazon Associate if you purchase through these links at no extra cost to you.
 These are still the lowest cost links I've found and they are all supplies I've personally used.
 But in many cases, the brand doesn't matter and your local art store will have great selections.

 Pens, Markers, & Brushes